Newman College, Perth: Ovals

-All the College's Ovals are used for Both PE Class, and out-of-school activities.
+All the college's Ovals are used for both Physical Education classes and out-of-school activities.

 The Marian Campus has 1 soccer field located adjacent to the main building.
-This oval is currently being dug up for renovations.

 The Marcellin and Lavalla Campuses have a combined 4 ovals:

 John Lucas Oval

-Newman College's Cricket Ground, located Adjacent to the Sports Complex/Gym, and Terrance Gleeson Oval.
-On the Corner of Dolomite Ct and Tuscany Way.
-The Field is also Utilised for Hockey, Soccer, and other sports.
+Newman College's cricket ground, located adjacent to the sports complex and gym, and Terrance Gleeson oval at the corner of Dolomite Court and Tuscany Way.
+The Field is also utilised for hockey, soccer, and other sports.

 Terrance Gleeson Oval

-A Full-Size Australian Rules Football Field and Running Track.
-Located adjacent to the John Lucas Oval and the Marist Auditorium.
+A full-size Australian Rules football field and running track.
+Located adjacent to the John Lucas oval and the Marist auditorium.

 Frank Ehlers Pool

-The College's Heated Olympic Sized Swimming Pool.
-Used for Summer PE Swimming lessons, primary school swimming carnivals, etc...
+The college's heated Olympic-sized swimming pool is used for summer physical education swimming lessons and primary school swimming carnivals.

-Marist Auditorium
+Marist auditorium

-The Marist Auditorium is a 600-seat mixed used performing arts venue.
+The Marist auditorium is a 600-seat mixed used performing arts venue.

-The College uses the Venue for Exams, Assemblies, and their Various school Productions.
+The college uses the venue for exams, assemblies, and their various school productions.

-The College also allow the use of the venue, and venue staff to external events, usually dance recitals, seminars, etc...
+The college also allows the use of the venue, and venue staff to external events, usually dance recitals and seminars.

 Newman Sports Association

-The Newman Sports Association, or 'NSA' as it is often referred to as, is an Association of 8 clubs that utilise Newman College's various ovals, pools, courts, and other facilities.
-The Clubs are community based, primarily servicing the Newman College Community, but extends much further beyond.
-The Clubs are:
+The Newman Sports Association (NSA) is an association of eight clubs that utilise Newman College's various ovals, pools, courts, and other facilities.
+The clubs are community based, primarily servicing the Newman College community, but extends much further beyond.